RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 One of VoiceOver’s most powerful tools is the Rotor.
 The Rotor is a virtual dial you can turn to let you navigate by categories like lines, words, links, form elements, headings, and so on.

 Turn the rotor on by placing two fingers on your screen (e.g., thumb and forefinger) and twisting them clockwise or counterclockwise (like turning a dial).
-VoiceOver will announce the currently-selected category as you twist.
+VoiceOver will announce the currently selected category as you twist.
 For example, twist until you hear "Headings."
 If you now swipe up and down on the page, VoiceOver will move from heading to heading, and you can then swipe right and left to have the content around that heading read to you.

 The Rotor also includes an option for setting VoiceOver’s speaking rate, if you’d like to adjust that setting.